 Leading Education 2030

-Education 2030 goes beyond past attempts to ensure access to basic education, as set out in the Education For All goals and the education-related Millennium Development Goal 2 of 2000-2015.
+Education 2030, founded on the principle of the Right to Education, goes beyond past attempts to ensure access to basic education, as set out in the Education For All goals and the education-related Millennium Development Goal 2 of 2000-2015.

 The Global Education 2030 Agenda new expanded scope: